Nina Garcia Takes Advisory Role With a High-Tech High-Heel Startup

 Footwear startup brand True Gault has added a fashion veteran to its ranks.

-Nina Garcia, fashion director at Marie Claire and frequent “Project Runway” judge, has joined the team as an advisor and will help consult on the brand’s creative and design, as well as its marketing.
+Nina Garcia, fashion director at Marie Claire and frequent “Project Runway” judge, has joined the team as an adviser and will help consult on the brand’s creative and design, as well as its marketing.

 The True Gault brand was created by former IBM exec Sandra Gault with the goal to solve fit issues in the footwear industry by offering a line of fully customized luxury heels.